Alex-Skelton/junior-technical-test-template/README.md

 ### Challenges
 The most significant challenge revolved around the conditional checks that required additional historical user data.
-In a real world scenario, this would most likely be resolved with retrival of data through:
+In a real world scenario, this would most likely be resolved with retrieval of data through:
 - API calls to a service managing the database connection
 - direct connection to a database
 - through a message queue e.g. Kafka